-In the United States, there were 6,800 jobs for Oral or Maxillofacial Surgeon in 2016.
+In 2016, there was an estimated number of 6,800 jobs in the United States for Oral or Maxillofacial Surgeon.
 New jobs are being produced at a rate of 19.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Oral or Maxillofacial Surgeon by 2026.
 Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.

 The states with the most job growth for Oral or Maxillofacial Surgeon are Tennessee, South Dakota, and Virginia.
 Watch out if you plan on working in Idaho, Pennsylvania, or Ohio.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Oral or Maxillofacial Surgeon ranges between $61,570 and $208,000.